You are here

 A role for Aid for Trade in development post-Bali

-Dirk Willem te Velde, head of ODI's International Economic Development Group, introduces a miniseries how Aid for Trade (AfT) has furthered progress in development, and what the future for AfT might hold after the WTO Ministerial Conference in Bali this December.
+Dirk Willem te Velde, introduces a miniseries how Aid for Trade (AfT) has furthered progress in development, and what the future for AfT might hold after the WTO Ministerial Conference in Bali this December.

 As the latest round of WTO trade negotiations in Bali approaches, one crucial question has been on my mind for some time: what is the future role of Aid for Trade (AfT) at the WTO?
 Both developed and developing countries still need to determine the scope of AfT post-Bali, and a two year ODI-led project on Aid for Trade aims to inform these discussions by examining whether and how AfT contributes to development progress.